bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 3. Some websites intentionally add invisible extra keywords to the end of their headlines in an attempt to game search engines.
 4. A few really poorly designed sites don't even use heading tags for their article titles at all, but use styled paragraphs with bigger text and a bolder weight instead!

-My third approach was to try design some kind of algorithm that would try multiple possibilities in some sort of sensible order and somehow figure out which was right on each specific page.
+My third approach was to try to design some kind of algorithm that would try multiple possibilities in some sort of sensible order and somehow figure out which was right on each specific page.
 It didn't take long to realise this would require so many conditions and caveats that it's effectively impossible!

-If you can't define a single algorythm that works everywhere, then **the obvious solution is per-site extraction logic**!
+If you can't define a single algorithm that works everywhere, then **the obvious solution is per-site extraction logic**!

 This sound like it would be a terrible idea, but looking at my show notes I realised the vast majority of my links are from just a few tens of web sites.
 A few tens of simple functions proved to be a lot easier build than a single universal function!

 Both the original script and the new ES6 module use this per-site approach.
 There's a configuration variable that maps extraction logic to websites.

-### Per-Domain Healine Extraction Logic
+### Per-Domain Headline Extraction Logic

 *'Extraction logic'* is just a fancy way of saying *functions*, so the problem to be solved is simply mapping functions to websites.

-Being a sysadmin for most of my professional life, I instinctively leaned into the fact that website's are defined by their domain names — what makes Mac Stories different to The Mac Observer is their domain names.
+Being a sysadmin for most of my professional life, I instinctively leaned into the fact that websites are defined by their domain names — what differentiates Mac Stories from The Mac Observer is their domain names.

-This suggested that DNS (Domain Name System) names provided the best model for structuring the mapping.
+This suggested that DNS (Domain Name System) names provide the best model for structuring the mapping.

 This has proven to work really well, and the reason is because of two of DNS's features:

 1. DNS names are hierarchical, with the parts separated by periods (`.`).
-The less significant name is always the left of the more signifficant one.
+The less significant name is always to the left of the more significant one.
 For example, `www.podfeet.com` is a subdomain of `podfeet.com`, which is a subdomain of the top-level domain `com`.
-2. There's an implied, usually hidden, root domain above all the top level domains ( `com` , `net`, `org`, `ie` etc.) and it's represented by a trailing `.`.
+2. There's an implied, usually hidden, root domain above all the top-level domains ( `com` , `net`, `org`, `ie` etc.), and it's represented by a trailing `.`.
 According to the formal DNS specification, all domain names end with this final `.`.

 Yup, according to the letter of the specification, Allison's domain name is not `www.podfeet.com`, but `www.podfeet.com.`!
-If you've never seen these trailing dots, that's because just about everyone agrees the trailing dot looks silly!, That's why all our apps hide them from us humans while silently inserting them as needed when constructing DNS queries!
+If you've never seen these trailing dots, that's because just about everyone agrees the trailing dot looks silly!
+That's why all our apps hide them from us humans while silently inserting them as needed when constructing DNS queries!
 Some low-level DNS terminal commands will show these trailing dots, but most non-DNS admins just assume they're punctuation!

 The original script used a dictionary with full DNS names, including the final `.`, as the keys.
 The values were JavaScript functions.

-These Javascript functions accepted a `PageData` object as their only argument, and returned `LinkData` objects.
-I always mentally referred to these functions as *Data Transformers*, or *Transfomer Functions*.
+These JavaScript functions accepted a `PageData` object as their only argument and returned `LinkData` objects.
+I always mentally referred to these functions as *Data Transformers*, or *Transformer Functions*.

-When building the `Linkifier` class I kept the same concept, and leaned into the *transformer* name.
-But, rather than directly exposing the object I chose to make it private, and expose a suite of more human friendly functions for manipulating the mappings instead.
-The allows the module hide the trailing periods from users, avoiding needless confusion.
+When building the `Linkifier` class, I kept the same concept and leaned into the *transformer* name.
+But rather than directly exposing the object, I chose to make it private and expose a suite of more human-friendly functions for manipulating the mappings instead.
+This allows the module to hide the trailing periods from users, avoiding needless confusion.

 These are the user-facing functions for managing the mappings: